use case

 How Frenchie handles it.

-Your agent drafts the post, extracts a visual concept from the content, and calls generate_image with a prompt it derives from the post.
+Your agent drafts the post, extracts a visual concept from the content ("abstract technical illustration capturing the idea of asynchronous handoff"), and calls `generate_image` with a prompt it derives from the post body — concrete subject, palette, mood, composition.

-Your agent references the image in the post's frontmatter or hands the path back to you for review and publishing.
+Your agent references the image in the post's frontmatter (`cover: ./cover.png`) or hands the path back to you for review.
+For weekly publishing cadence, the cost works out to about $10/year for 52 covers — less than a single month of stock-photo subscriptions.

 example